technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/twodimcamera/gettingstarted.md

 ---

-Now that the custom resolution is created and selected, you are all set to develop 2D scenes for the Visualization Studio.
+Now that the custom resolution is created and selected, you are all set to develop 2D scenes for the Visualization Gallery.
 With that being said, we recommend that you continue through the unit for some helpful tips and considerations that will benefit your development process and your final product.